NIK4658/ASW24-Marketplace/README.md

 Basic AWS Marketplace with Vue 3.

-## Start the MongoDB server on localhost
+## Start the MongoDB server on localhost with docker

 Go to the MongoDB dockerfile:

 ```
-cd backend/db/
+cd backend/database/
 ```

 Then run: